-- In screen (Melbourne campus), you’ll understand how moving images change the world.
+- Screen - understand how moving images change the world.

-- In theatre (Melbourne campus), you’ll explore the history of theatre through performance and production.
+- Theatre - explore the history of theatre through performance and production.

 Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL